redixhumayun/redixhumayun.github.io/_drafts/build-you-a-raft.md

 }
 ```

+The heartbeat request is just an `AppendEntry` request (more on that below).

 Now, an interesting question is how do we decide what the value of `x` should be above.
 The raft paper mentions that the time it takes for a leader to broadcast its heartbeats to all followers should be an order of magnitude less than the election timeout.
 The following excerpt is from the paper

 >Leader election is the aspect of Raft where timing is